Puisseguin road crash: Crash

 The cause of the fire and consequent loss of life was that the truck had a large aluminum gasoline tank carrying fuel for chainsaws and other logging equipment, which ruptured in the crash.
 Afterwards, gasoline streamed down the hill under the bus, where sparks ignited it, and the fire traveled back to the truck.

 The bus was equipped with emergency escape hammers with which to break windows, but passengers were not aware of them or not instructed in their use, and several passengers had mobility issues.

 Casualties

 Forty-one of the dead were on the bus, with the other two being the driver of the lorry and his three-year-old son.
 Most of the dead on the bus were elderly people who had just set off from the nearby town of Petit-Palais-et-Cornemps, and belonged to that town's seniors' club.

 Rules

 According to the BEA-TT, the different applicable rules/standards for road vehicles such as autocar, to address fire concerns, are defined at different scales, to let those vehicles work and operate in various countries: United Nations, European Union, and France.
-Some European directives have been withdrawal.
+Some European directives have been withdrawn.

-According to Elisabeth Borne, France submitted the BEA-TT report to United Nations on 11 October 2017.
+According to Élisabeth Borne, France submitted the BEA-TT report to United Nations on 11 October 2017.